-Affiliate Marketing vs. Referral Marketing: What’s Right for You?
+Affiliate Marketing vs. Referral Marketing: What’s the Difference?

 Choosing the right marketing approach for your business may seem daunting.
 Two options that often create confusion are affiliate marketing and referral marketing.
 While they may seem similar at first glance, there are crucial differences that you should be aware of.